 - Where to Use: Anywhere in the home, including walls, cabinets, and vanities

-From warm to cool undertones, we asked designers to give us their best light gray paint ideas to help you pick the right hue for every room in your house.
+From warm to cool undertones, we asked designers to share the 12 best light gray paint colors to help you pick the right hue for every room in your house.

 Benjamin Moore Revere Pewter

 According to Sherri Monte of Elegant Simplicity, Benjamin Moore's Revere Pewter is the perfect warm greige tone that still feels distinctively neutral.
 "It's absolutely timeless for every room in your home," Monte says.
 "It's elegant and light in the bright spaces of your home yet sophisticated and classic in the darker areas."